empowerai/fs-middlelayer-api/docs/data-store.md

 - `AWS_REGION=<AWS region>`
 - `AWS_BUCKET_NAME=<AWS S3 bucket name>`

-If you have the configuration defined in the code, the Node.JS server will use that configuration.
-Otherwise, the server will pull from the `credentials` file under the `.aws` directory.
+The Node.js server will look for the AWS properties in the environment variables first.
+If they are not found, the server will look for the `credentials` file under the `.aws` directory.
+Refer to [Setting Credentials in Node.js](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) for more information.